 When you truly understand your customers and what motivates them, it's much easier to increase your sales.

-Staying on top of key ecommerce customer analytics helps you understand whether your users are making purchases, to identify what's driving or preventing transactions, so you can validate product decisions and prioritize what updates to focus on.
+Staying on top of key ecommerce customer analytics helps you understand whether your users are making purchases, to identify what's driving or preventing transactions, so you can validate product decisions and prioritize updates.

 For example, an ecommerce company looking to drive web purchases could segment customer analytics like click-through rates, newsletter signups, and conversion rates by device.
 If the analytics show low rates of engagement and conversion for mobile users compared with desktop, it’s a good sign you need to optimize your mobile user experience (UX).

-Once customer analytics have pointed you toward a potential issue or opportunity, use product experience insights to prioritize actions and fixes.
+Once customer analytics point you toward a potential issue or opportunity, use product experience insights to prioritize actions and fixes.
 If your ecommerce company has low conversions on mobile, for example, watch Hotjar Recordings, filtered by device type, to see exactly where your mobile users are struggling to navigate.

 4. Lower customer acquisition cost

-Understanding what drives current users to make additional purchases or renew subscriptions can help you lower the acquisition cost of new customers.
-For example, if you’re designing a new social media campaign to target new leads and drive traffic to your website, knowing what excites your users by measuring interactions, click-through rates, and more will help you create personalized and engaging posts.
+Understanding what drives your current users to make additional purchases or renew subscriptions helps you lower the acquisition cost of new customers.
+For example, if you’re designing a social media campaign to target new leads and drive traffic to your website, knowing what excites your users by measuring interactions, click-through rates, and more will help you create personalized and engaging posts.

-Steer your customers away from your competitors by understanding your user pain points and what gaps other companies may have in their product experience.
-Tracking customer acquisition key performance indicators (KPIs), like impressions, conversion rate, and customer acquisition cost, in your analytics is a fantastic way to better understand your ideal customer persona and discover how you can highlight your product solution and positioning to stand out.
+Define your user pain points and the gaps other companies may have in their product experience.
+Then, track customer acquisition key performance indicators (KPIs), like impressions, conversion rate, and customer acquisition cost, in your analytics to better understand your ideal customer persona and discover how you can highlight your product solution and positioning to stand out in your industry.

 5. Validate product updates and features

 Monitoring customer analytics is a great way to decide which product updates and features to prioritize.
-For example, tracking customer touchpoints—like call-to-action (CTA) buttons, landing pages, and points of exit—and the user flow on your website helps you understand what your customers are hoping to find and use your insights as the basis for a new navigation feature.
-Feature usage metrics can also give you a sense of what your users are most interested in.
+For example, tracking the user flow and customer touchpoints—like call-to-action (CTA) buttons, landing pages, and points of exit—on your website helps you understand what your customers are hoping to find, so you can use your insights as the basis for a new navigation feature.
+Feature usage metrics also give you a sense of what your users are most interested in.